On the computation of homology of type A real flag manifolds: Low-dimensional homology groups for flag manifolds of type A

-We will compute the generators of $\ker(\partial)$ by combining the boundary map in Equations \eqref{eq:b4-1} to \eqref{eq:b4-33}.
-We seek to get generators of the form $X_{i,j,k,l}$, where $i\leqslant j\leqslant k<l$, in a way that the cell $\w{i,j,k,l}$ is part of the formulas.
-We will see that there are few exceptions to this construction.
+The generators of $\ker(\partial)$ will be computed by combining the boundary map in Equations \eqref{eq:b4-1} to \eqref{eq:b4-33}.
+The aim is to get generators of the form $X_{i,j,k,l}$, where $i\leqslant j\leqslant k<l$, in a way that the cell $\w{i,j,k,l}$ is part of the formulas.
+There are few exceptions to this construction.

-The formulas above suggest that there are five kinds of boundary maps (denoted in different colors):
+The formulas above suggest that there are five kinds of boundary maps (marked with different symbols):